 Keep a Pulse on Your Members using Dynamics 365 Customer Voice

 Keeping a pulse on your membership has always been a challenge, and COVID hasn’t done us any favors.
-If anything, it’s highlighted the need for timely, accurate member data now more than ever.
-Otherwise, you might be blind-sided come dues season or when you launch your next new program.
+If anything, it’s highlighted the need for timely, accurate member data, and a robust, modern association management software solution now more than ever.
+Otherwise, you might be blindsided come dues season or when you launch your next new program.
 As you start thinking about the different ways to survey your members (and the surveying tool you might choose), there are a couple of things to keep in mind:

 - Survey people both after an activity (like a big meeting or at a renewal), as well as periodically throughout the year.
 This transactional and ongoing feedback will give you a more accurate picture of engagement and satisfaction.

 - Ensure your surveys are as “member friendly” as possible—the shorter the better.
 If a member opens a survey with 20 questions, the chances of them immediately closing it increases exponentially.

 - Surveys need to be sent in a timely manner.
 When was the last time you filled out a survey three weeks after the fact?
 This also ensures that staff could respond as immediately as possible if the member had a negative response.

 - When deciding which tool to use, make sure you choose a tool with a couple of basic, out-of-the-box reports, but also one that allows you to build some that are custom.

 Cobalt’s Engagement Dynamics is built on top of Microsoft Dynamics 365, so our clients are able to leverage the seamless integrations between the robust Dynamics CRM and the rest of the Microsoft cloud product family, such as the Power Platform.
 This includes an out-of-the-box integration with Dynamics 365 Customer Voice, Microsoft’s newest surveying tool.

 Here are a couple of ways associations can make the most of this integrated Dynamics 365 offering: